CNES/opensand/opensand-deploy/doc/usage.md

 ![Editor](Editor.png)

-You also have the ability to save a configuration file as a template for others entities to not start anew each time.
+You also have the ability to save a configuration file as a template for others entities to not start a new one each time.
 For instance, you can provide specific log levels in an infrastructure configuration file, save it as a template and others entities will be able to reuse the same level configured when you select the template that you just created.